archanasheshadri/SF311-Infrastructural-event-analysis/Analysis.md

 The plot looks interesting!

-We can see that there are lot more requests during summer(May-Aug) and the requests are low during other months.
+I can see that there are lot more requests during summer(May-Aug) and the requests are low during other months.
 Also the number of requests reduce a lot over the weekends!!